German media urge 'emergency' visas for Afghan journalists | DW | 15.08.2021

 German media organizations on Sunday issued an urgent appeal to the German government to offer refuge to local Afghan staff who worked for them in Afghanistan.

-The appeal came as the Taliban entered the Afghan capital, Kabul, and was set to formally declare it was in control of the country for the first time in almost 20 years.
+The appeal came as the Taliban entered the Afghan capital, Kabul, effectively taking control of the country for the first time in almost 20 years.

 "They too have shared our belief in the free press as an indispensable element of a stable, peaceful, balanced democracy — a value that the German government strongly supported in Afghanistan over the past 20 years," read the letter.